brendanlacroix/gulp-polish/README.md

 # Overview

-Every engineer and every company has a different idea of what good stylesheets look like.
-Beauty's subjective.
-So stop letting someone else write your linter.
-Make up your own rules.

-With gulp-polish, you can!

 Spend less time reviewing pull requests.
 Make learning your rules simpler for new additions to the team.
 Keep your code more consistent and more reliable...

 Or don't.
 You're the boss.

+Play by your own rules with gulp-polish.

 _gulp-polish works with CSS, SCSS, Sass, and Less._